If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 - Average starting salary: $105,647

 Next up is another Texas law school.
-The University of Texas in Austin’s Texas Law school is in the top 10 with starting salaries over $100,000.
+The University of Texas School of Law is in the top 10 with starting salaries over $100,000.

 In fact, this law school’s high starting salary makes it easier for alumni to afford the average six-figure law school debt.
-What’s more, U.S. News & World Report ranks Texas Law as number one for having the highest ratio of starting salaries compared to annual tuition costs.
+What’s more, U.S. News & World Report ranks Texas Law as No. 1 for having the highest ratio of starting salaries compared to annual tuition costs.

 However, this is the last law school on the list for which starting salaries beat typical law school debt.